How Commission Works in Ontario Real Estate — And What Buyers and Sellers in York Region Should Actually Understand

 Section Four

-Where confusion usually happens.
+Where confusion usually happens

 One common area of confusion is whether a buyer’s brokerage is “always paid by the seller.”
-In some Ontario resale transactions, the seller may offer to pay some or all of the buyer’s brokerage fees.
+In some Ontario resale transactions, a seller may offer to pay some or all of the buyer’s brokerage fees.
 That is one reason many consumers have heard some version of “the seller pays.”

 But this is not automatic, not guaranteed in every transaction, and not something a buyer should assume without reviewing their own agreement carefully.
 Buyers need to understand exactly what their agreement says and how their financial obligation may change if the seller offers less than the amount the buyer agreed to pay.